Valiantsin2021/API_Cypress_DropBox_test/Readme.md

-# JS automation tests using Postman and Cypress
+# JS automation tests using Cypress

 ## This repository purpose is to perform API positive and negative test automation of DropBox upload and delete file features https://www.dropbox.com/